soupi/learn-haskell-blog-generator/src/03-html/06-escaping_characters.md

    characters and convert them to a string.
 Note that `_` is a "catch all" pattern that will always succeed.

-3. Two new functions: `map` and `concat`, we'll talk about these more in depth
+3. Two new functions: `map` and `concat`; we'll talk about these in more in-depth

-4. That the syntax highlighting broke a bit for this snippet for some reason.
+4. The syntax highlighting broke a bit for this snippet for some reason.
 Don't worry about it.

 ## Linked lists briefly

 Linked lists are very common data structures in Haskell, so common that they have their own special syntax:

-1. The list types are denoted with brackets and inside them is the type of the element.
+1. The list types are denoted with brackets, and inside them is the type of the element.
 For example:
    - `[Int]` - a list of integers
    - `[Char]` - a list of characters
    - `[String]` - a list of strings
    - `[[String]]` - a list of a list of strings
    - `[a]` - a list of any single type (all elements must be of the same type)
 2. An empty list is written like this: `[]`
-3. Prepending an element to a list is done with the operator `:` (pronounced cons) which is right-associative (like `->`).
+3. Prepending an element to a list is done with the operator `:` (pronounced cons), which is right-associative (like `->`).
    For example: `1 : []`, or `1 : 2 : 3 : []`.
-4. The above lists can also be written like this: `[1]` and `[1, 2, 3]`.
+4. The above lists can also be written like `[1]` and `[1, 2, 3]`.

 Also, Strings are linked lists of characters - String is defined as:
 `type String = [Char]`, so we can use them the same way we use lists.

 > Do note, however, that linked lists, despite their convenience, are often
 > not the right tool for the job.
 They are not particularly space efficient
-> and are slow for appending, random access and more.
+> and are slow for appending, random access, and more.
 That also makes `String`
 > a lot less efficient than what it could be.
 And I generally recommend using a
 > different string type, `Text`, instead, which is available in an external package.
 > We will talk about lists, `Text`, and other data structures in the future!